 Dream Theater call it "The Astonishing".

 In reality, "astonishing" were the yawns I made while listening to this work in its entirety and in the magnificence of the 34 tracks unrolled in 2 hours and 10 of total duration.
 LaBrie plays 124 characters, Petrucci stays in the little bar under the recording studio for long stretches and Rudess plays piano for 2 hours.
-There are also great moments and beautiful songs, but rather than listening to it all in its entirety, I prefer to go and join Petrucci at the bar, ordering the worst possible beverage.
+There are also great moments and beautiful songs, but rather than listening to it all in its entirety, I prefer to stare at the wall for 2 hours.

 When Dream and Day Unite (1989)